Deer Crashes Down

 No matter where you live, or what time of day you are driving, it’s important to remain alert.
 Keep your eyes up and focused on the road.
 This helps you take action in the event a deer is suddenly in your path.
 Other tips to help keep drivers safe include:

-- Slow down, particularly at dusk and dawn.
+• Slow down, particularly at dusk and dawn.

-- If you see one deer, be prepared for more deer to cross the road.
+• If you see one deer, be prepared for more deer to cross the road.

-- Pay attention to deer crossing signs.
+• Pay attention to deer crossing signs.

-- Always buckle up — every trip, every time.
+• Always buckle up — every trip, every time.

-- Use your high beams to see farther, except when there is oncoming traffic.
+• Use your high beams to see farther, except when there is oncoming traffic.

-- Brake if you can, but avoid swerving.
+• Brake if you can, but avoid swerving.
 This can result in a more severe crash.

-- Remain focused on the road.
+• Remain focused on the road.
 Scan for hazards, including animals.

-- Avoid distractions.
+• Avoid distractions.
 Devices or eating might cause you to miss seeing an animal.

-- Do not rely on products such as deer whistles.
+• Do not rely on products such as deer whistles.
 They are not proven effective.

-- If riding a motorcycle, always wear protective gear.
+• If riding a motorcycle, always wear protective gear.
 Keep focus on the road ahead.

 Mouse over the icons in the interactive image below for deer safety tips.

 Methodology: State Farm is the nation’s leading auto insurer.
-Using its claims data and state licensed driver counts from the Federal Highway Administration, it calculated the chances of any single American motorist striking a deer, elk, or moose or caribou between July 1, 2017 to June 30, 2018 — in all 50 states and the District of Columbia.
+Using its claims data and state licensed driver counts from the Federal Highway Administration, it calculated the chances of any single American motorist striking a deer, elk, or moose or caribou between July 1, 2017 to June 30, 2018in all 50 states and the District of Columbia.
 The data has been projected for the insurance industry as a whole, based on the State Farm personal vehicle market penetration within each state.
 The State Farm data is based on comprehensive and collision claims only.
 Claims involving policyholders with liability insurance coverage only are not included.

-For 100 years, the mission of State Farm has been and continues to be to help people manage the risks of everyday life, recover from the unexpected, and realize their dreams.
+For over 100 years, the mission of State Farm has been to help people manage the risks of everyday life, recover from the unexpected and realize their dreams.
 State Farm and its affiliates are the largest providers of auto and home insurance in the United States.
-Its more than 19,400 agents and approximately 53,400 employees serve over 87 million policies and accounts – which includes auto, fire, life, health, commercial policies and financial services accounts.
-Commercial auto insurance, along with coverage for renters, business owners, boats and motorcycles, is available.
+Its more than 19,400 agents and 67,000 employees serve over 91 million policies and accounts – including auto, fire, lifehealth, commercial policies and financial services accounts.
+Commercial auto insurance, along with coverage for rentersbusiness ownersboats and motorcycles, is also available.
 State Farm Mutual Automobile Insurance Company is the parent of the State Farm family of companies.
-State Farm is ranked No. 42 on the 2022 Fortune 500 list of largest companies.
+State Farm is ranked No. 44 on the 2023 Fortune 500 list of largest companies.
 For more information, please visit http://www.statefarm.com.